Discovery of Quasi-Integrable Equations from traveling-wave data using the Physics-Informed Neural Networks: dimensional quasi-integrable systems and the stable vortices

 where $\nabla^2=\partial_{\tilde{x}}^2+\partial_y^2$.
 A steady progressive exact wave solution is of the form

 where the $\theta$ is a given inclined angle of the solution.
 It indicates that this solution is just a trivial embedding of the KdV soliton into two spatial dimensions.
-Eq.\eqref{ZK circ} possesses another solution keeping circular symmetry other than \eqref{ZK wave}.
+There are several mathematical and computational achievements.
+On the other hand, \eqref{ZK circ} possesses another solution keeping circular symmetry \eqref{ZK wave}.
 To find it, we introduce cylindrical coordinates and rewrite the equation as